-(generic characters Cli accepted: and ?)
-Th becify the domain to be allowed.
-Up to 256 domains can be defined. ick on Add .
-The length of the domain name must not exceed 128 characters. he added domain will then appear in the list of whitelisted domains.
-To delete a fomain or the whole list of domains, click on Delete . -- --
+(generic characters accepted: and ?)
+Specify the domain to be allowed.
+Up to 256 domains can be defined.
+Click on Add .
+The length of the domain name must not exceed 128 characters.
+The added domain will then appear in the list of whitelisted domains.
+To delete a domain or the whole list of domains, click on Delete . accepted: and ?)
+The added domain will then appear in the list of whitelisted domains.
+To delete a